pablo-lamtenzan/42miniRT/README.md

 For run the program you need to clone this git repository `git clone https://github/pablo-lamtenzan/42miniRT`.
 Then if you did correctly the specifications part use the command `make` , this will compile the project sources converting them to relecatable objects files (*.o) and then, link this objects making an image as an executable file named "miniRT".
 When you have your executable file you need a *.rt file as argument, this file contains the scene you want to raytrace `./miniRT <filename.rt>` (see later in Input part).
 The result of the raytracing will be printed in a window that the program will open, but if you want to save the result as an image (*.bmp) you just have to add as second argument `--save`, so the long command will be `./miniRT <filename.rt> --save`.
-The name of the *.bmp file will be the same than the filename.
+The name of the *.bmp file will be the same than the filename and will be saved in images dirrectory.

 ## II.
 Engine
 **a) Shapes**